gaiagaudenzi-lab/gaiagaudenzi-lab.github.io/stata_training/index.md

 ```

 ## <a name="maps">Maps</a>
 Did you know you can create simple maps in Stata?
 This is thanks to the absolutely awesome people that invented the spmap command.
+Here below the code to create this simple map of Bangladesh.
+I created this map when I was in Bangladesh right before a data collection, to visually see in which districts it was impossible to go during the monsoon season in that specific year.

 <img src="{{site.url}}/images/Bangladesh_map.png" alt="Bangladesh map" class="center" style="height: 699px; width:553px;"/>

+The first thing you need to do, is to download a shapefile with the administrative division that interests you (just google Country X shapefile and download).
+You will need to have a file with the extension .shp, which you can convert in .dta and exploit for graphs.
+Let's see all the steps below:

 ```code

 * 1 STEP: Convert shapefile to .dta